28 Cow Photos That Are Too Adorable for Words

 Cows and pigs often share pastures, giving them the perfect opportunity to form friendships.
 However, some creatures will even go great lengths just to see their BFFs.
 At one farm in England, for instance, a miniature pig named Mr. Sparkles even sneaks over to hang out with his cow pal, Dainty.
 There's no beef between these farm friends!

 Don't think you can hide from a cow if you're looking to capture a sneaky shot.
-According to NC State College of Veterinary Medicine, cows have near 360-degree vision, so they can see practically everything.
+According to NC State College of Veterinary Medicine, cows have almost 360-degree vision, so they can see practically everything.

 This cow and its little friend.